-Page Schedules of De mographic and Economic Information Schedule 17 Demographic and Economic Statistics 89 Schedule 18 Principal Employers 90 Schedules of Op perating Information Schedule 19 Full-Time Equivalent Employees by Function/Program 91 Schedule 20 Operating Indicators by Function/Program 92 Schedule 21 Capital Asset Statistics by Function/Program 93 SINGLE AUDIT SE CCTION Schedule of Expendit ures of Federal Awards 94 Expenditures of Federal Awards Independent Auditors Report on Internal Control Over Financial Reporting and on Compliance and Other Matter s Based on an Audit of Financial Statements Performed in Accordance With Governmental Au iditing Standards 96 Independent Auditors Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by Uniform Guidance 98 Schedule of Findings and Questioned Costs 100
+Page Schedules of De mographic and Economic Information Schedule 17 Demographic and Economic Statistics 89 Schedule 18 Principal Employers 90 perating Information Schedule 19 Full-Time Equivalent Employees by Function/Program 91 Schedule 20 Operating Indicators by Function/Program .
+92 Schedule 21 Capital Asset Statistics by Function/Program 93 SINGLE AUDIT SE CCTION Schedule of Expendit ures of Federal Awards .
+94 Notes to Schedule of Expenditures of Federal Awards 95 Independent Auditors Report on Internal Control Over Financial Reporting and on Compliance and Other Matter s Based on an Audit of Financial Statements Performed in Accordance With Governmental Auditing Standards Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by Uniform Guidance 98 Schedule of Findings and Questioned Costs 100